 Unless the candidate is resubmitting the thesis for a higher degree than on the original submission (see paragraphs 5.5 and 5.6), only one resubmission of a thesis is permitted and therefore the recommendation on a resubmitted thesis can only be:

 Again, unless the candidate is resubmitting the thesis for a higher degree than on the original submission (see paragraphs 5.5 and 5.6), award of a higher degree is specifically excluded at this stage.
 If minor corrections are required they may be of greater extent than specified in section 5.3 but it should normally be possible for the candidate to complete them within three months.

-Examiners and examination advisors should direct any enquiries on these guidelines to the Graduate School in the first instance (tel.: 02476 575533), internal extension 75533, email graduateschool at warwick dot ac dot uk.
+Examiners and examination advisors should direct any enquiries on these guidelines to the Doctoral College in the first instance (tel.: 02476 575533), internal extension 75533, email doctoralcollege at warwick dot ac dot uk.